Illyrian religion: Serpent

 The cult of the serpent has survived among Albanians throughout the Middle Ages and to the present days.
 All the beliefs, rites, and practices of magic associated with this cult have been well preserved in rural settlements by the elders until the last decades of the 20th century.
 The serpent is worshiped as a chthonic and water deity.
 It is also considered a healer and a totem protector of the family and the house.
 In Albania, the serpent appears in many decorative symbols, in toponyms and anthroponyms.
 In southern Dalmatia in particular, the serpent is found in carving, heraldry and anthroponyms.
 The cult of the serpent left traces in numerous similar ritual manifestations within Slavic mythology.
-At Sutomore in Montenegro, on the former Encheleian coast, the blavor ("snake-lizard") is considered a household protector, and it is a sin to kill it.
+At Sutomore in Montenegro, on the former Encheleian coast, the blavor ("snake-lizard") is considered a household protector, and it is a sin to kill it, similarly in Albania.
 The word blavor is related to Albanian bullar and Romanian balaur, which are pre-Slavic Balkanisms that show the continuity of the cult of the serpent among the peoples of the region.

 Horseman

-The cult of the Thracian horseman spread from the eastern Balkans into Illyria during the Roman era, appearing in the typical image of a hunter on horseback, riding from left to right.
+The horsemen was a common Palaeo-Balkan hero.
+A 3rd-century BC silvered bronze belt buckle, found inside the Illyrian Tombs of Selça e Poshtme near the western shore of Lake Lychnidus in Dassaretan territory, depicts a scene of warriors and horsemen in combat, with a giant serpent as a protector totem of one of the horsemen; a very similar belt was found also in the necropolis of Gostilj near the Lake Scutari in the territory of the Labeatae, indicating a common hero-cult practice in those regions.
+Modern scholars suggest that the iconographic representation of the same mythological event includes the Illyrian cults of the serpent, of Cadmus, and of the horseman.

+The reliefs of the Thracian horseman spread from the eastern Balkans into Illyria during the Roman era, appearing in the typical image of a hunter on horseback, riding from left to right.
 The Thracian horseman was portrayed on both votive and funeral monuments.
-A less used type of monument depicting a Thracian horseman was the medallion, found also at Sarajevo, in Dalmatia.
+A less used type of monument depicting a Thracian horseman was the medallion, found also at Sarajevo, in Bosnia and Herzegovina.